 Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Security, CHWS, or the Dean of Students Office can arrange for taxi service.

-Paraprofessionals training: Resident Directors, RAs, RCCs, and GHCs living in campus residence units annually receive training in suicide awareness, prevention and referral skills.
+Paraprofessional training: Resident Directors, RAs, RCCs, and GHCs living in campus residence units annually receive training in suicide awareness, prevention and referral skills.

 No Weapons Policy: Reducing access to weapons is a proven approach to reducing suicides.
 Weapons are not allowed on our campus.
-See the UPS Firearms/Weapons Policy.
+See the Firearms/Weapons Policy.

 Student Alert Group: Composed of administrators from Academic Affairs and Student Affairs, this committee meets weekly to coordinate individualized responses to support students who are identified as struggling.